Legal & Policies

 • Providing customer support when needed

-• Occasionally informing the user of updates or offers related to the product
+• Occasionally informing the user about updates or product-related offers

 No data is sold, rented, or transferred to third parties for commercial purposes.

-• The selected table is converted to text and sent via Thomas LEQUEUX Consulting's secure backend server to the OpenAI API.
+• The table selected by the user is converted into text and sent via the secure backend server of Thomas LEQUEUX Consulting to Mistral AI's API.

 • The backend server does not retain or log the content of requests or responses.

-• Data sent to Mistral AI is limited to the content of the selected table, through a voluntary and explicit action by the user.
+• The data sent to Mistral AI is limited to the content of the selected table, in a voluntary and explicit action by the user.

 • Mistral AI is a French company (SAS, registered office: 15 rue des Halles, 75001 Paris β€” SIREN: 952418325), natively subject to the General Data Protection Regulation (GDPR).